Gwynneville

 Gwynneville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 10 projects that are expected to impact the area.
-Notable projects include Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, Irvine Street Gwynneville Precinct Planning Proposal, Wollongong Health Precinct Strategy, and Kenny Street Mixed-Use Tower.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects likely affecting the region.
+Notable ones are Wollongong Hospital Redevelopment - Planning and Equipment Upgrades, Irvine Street Gwynneville Precinct Planning Proposal, Wollongong Health Precinct Strategy, Kenny Street Mixed-Use Tower.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.